rsnemmen/nmmn/examples.md

 ![Image plotted with matplotlib and using Wolfram's colormap](./figures/wolframcmap.png)

 Note that there is also a method here for using MATLAB's parula colormap.
+For more examples of colormaps including Turbo, check out [this notebook](https://gist.github.com/rsnemmen/5c451783db51489ae10d0992babd06ba).

 Example 3: Plot four histograms in the same figure.